PeterGrecian/gela602ca3/README.md

 * iam.tf
 * role.tf   the policies attached to users A and B are attached to roles so they can be tested via sts assume-role
-* pil.zip   this should be maintained by terraform but I've run out of time, and could do with a good look at...
+* pil.zip   this should be maintained by terraform but I've run out of time, and requirements.tf_ is a stub
 * requirements.txt python requirements for pip